CaseyScott/taste-recipe/README.md

 - As a user I want to sign into my own account to have access to my own recipes that I can edit or delete as I please.
 - As a user I want to choose meals to search by a given ingredient.
 - As a user I want to search for a meal type like dinner to be shown all the meals categorised as dinner meals.
+### Users
+- users of the application can use all search functionality and leave with no registration or log in
+- users can create an account and log in / log out.
+- users that have created an account and are logged in. can add / edit / delete any of their recipes they have contributed.

 ## Existing Features
 ### Create account and log in